matt-sutton/bigsgPLS/README.md

 Big sgPLS
 =========================

 `bigsgPLS` is an R package that provides an implementation of the two block PLS methods.
-A preliminary paper has been submitted describing the algorithm and will be made available when the manuscript is accepted.
+A preliminary paper has been submitted describing the algorithm and will be made available when the manuscript is accepted. dwhdkh

 Installation
 ------------